bhattakapadi/Whole-Slide-Images-To-Graph/README.md

 # Graph Construction from Whole Slide Images

 ## Overview
+This project provides a framework for constructing graph representations directly from Whole Slide Images (WSIs).
+The graph construction pipeline is implemented in **`wsi2graph2_v2.py`**, which outlines how WSIs are converted into graph structures for downstream graph-based analysis.

-This project focuses on constructing a graph representation from Whole Slide Images (WSIs).
-The pipeline converts a high-resolution slide into image patches, extracts feature embeddings for each patch, and builds a spatial graph that preserves local neighborhood relationships.
+The framework operates by dividing a high-resolution slide into image patches, extracting feature embeddings for each patch, and building a spatial graph that preserves local neighborhood relationships.

 ## Patch Extraction
 The whole slide image is first divided into small, fixed-size patches.